 - SMS: signers must enter a one-time passcode sent via SMS text message

-- Knowledge-based: signers are asked questions about information, such as past addresses or vehicles owned
+- Knowledge-based questions: signers are asked personal questions gathered from commercially available databases, such as past addresses or vehicles owned

-For situations where additional levels of signature validity are necessary, some providers offer two additional levels of e-signature that comply with the EU’s eIDAS requirements:
+For situations where additional levels of signature validity are necessary, some providers offer two additional levels of e-signature that comply with the European Union’s (EU) eIDAS requirements:

-- Qualified: An even more secure version of an advanced e-signature that utilizes a “secure signature creation device” and is deemed legally identical to a wet signature in the EU
+- Qualified: an even more secure version of an advanced e-signature that utilizes a “secure signature creation device” and is deemed a legal equivalent to a wet signature in the EU

 The importance of a security-first approach to e-signatures

-The level of e-signature security varies by provider, so it’s important to choose an e-signature provider that has robust security and protection weaved into every area of their business.
+The level of e-signature security varies by provider, so it’s important to choose a provider that has robust security and protection weaved into every area of their business.
 Those security measures should include:

 - Physical security: protects the systems and buildings where the systems reside